 Why Doesn’t My Guinea Pig Close Its Eyes?

 After you adopt your guinea pig, the first thing that you will notice is that they almost never close their eyes.
 You might worry that there is something wrong with your pet.
-Guinea pigs are prey animals who are used to danger from larger predators.
+Guinea pigs are prey animals who are used to danger and attacks from larger predators.
 They do not close their eyes often because they are biologically engineered to remain alert to any threat, even if they are safe in their cage.

 Keeping their eyes open has nothing to do with your guinea pigs’ vision.
 Guinea pigs are near-sighted, so they can only see what is right in front of them.
 If they feel threatened or scared in any way, they will quickly retreat to their sleeping den or another hiding place.
 Even if you treat your pet with much love and affection, they may still run from you.
-Building a rapport with your guinea pig early in their lives may help them trust you, and you may catch your guinea pig sleeping with its eyes closed.
-This means that they feel safe with you and in their home!
+Building a rapport with your guinea pig early in their lives may help them trust you and you may catch your guinea pig sleeping with its eyes closed.
+This means that they feel safe around you and in their home!

 Does My Guinea Pig Have Good Vision?

-Guinea pigs will keep their eyes open to protect themselves from anything dangerous, but they are also naturally curious and social animals.
+Guinea pigs will keep their eyes open to protect themselves from anything dangerous but they are also naturally curious and social animals.
 Most of the time, when they are safe in their cage, they are just observing you and the activity outside of their cage.

 How Do Guinea Pigs Sleep with Their Eyes Open?

 Today, even though guinea pigs are domesticated, they still sleep with their eyes open.
-If you have ever noticed your guinea pig laying around their cage with their eyes open, or partially open, they are probably taking a nap or resting.
+If you ever noticed your guinea pig laying around their cage with their eyes open, or partially open, they are probably taking a nap or resting.
 As you bond with your pet, you will learn the difference between your guinea pig’s behavior when they are sleeping and when they are awake.

 Guinea pigs are very active during their waking hours.
-They take small naps throughout the day and night, and they remain awake and active (and eating!) for the rest of the time.
-However, they may sync up to your schedule, and they will settle down when you go to sleep.
+They take small naps throughout the day and night and they remain awake and active (and eating!) for the rest of the time.
+However, they may sync up to your schedule and they will settle down when you go to sleep.

 Since guinea pigs keep their eyes open most of the time, you may not know that your pet has eyelids.
-Guinea pigs have eyelids, just like humans do, but they blink for different reasons.
+Guinea pigs have eyelids and they can blink just like humans but they blink for different reasons.
 Humans instinctually blink, while guinea pigs do not have this habit.
 Guinea pig’s eyes are particularly vulnerable to catching debris since they protrude and they don’t have much protection.

-Since your guinea pig keeps its eyes open so often, you may be tempted to give them eyedrops to keep their eyes from drying out.
-This is entirely unnecessary unless directed to do so by a veterinarian.
+Since your guinea pig keeps its eyes open most of the time, you may be tempted to give them eye drops to keep their eyes from drying out.
+This is entirely unnecessary unless this was directed by a veterinarian.
 You should never attempt any medical treatment without the consultation of a professional.